Scenario Planning

 AI investment has entered unprecedented territory

 OpenAI reached an $852 billion post-money valuationreported after its $122 billion funding round in March 2026.
 Annualized revenue hit $25 billion by February 2026reported, up from roughly $2 billion in 2023.
 But the company projects a $14–17 billion loss in 2026projected, is not expected to be profitable until 2029 at the earliest, and has committed $600 billion in compute spending through 2030.
-Anthropic reached $380 billion valuation with its $30 billion Series G in February 2026reported, with revenue growing from $1 billion ARR in December 2024 to an estimated $19–30 billion ARR by early 2026estimated.
+Anthropic’s trajectory has been even steeper: revenue grew from $1 billion ARR in December 2024 to roughly $9 billion at the end of 2025 to a $47 billion run-rate by mid-May 2026reported, its Series H closed at $965 billion post-moneyreported, and on June 1, 2026 it filed a confidential S-1, the most concrete IPO signal short of a roadshow.

 The revenue gap